|

 Q: What screen size can I use for any given throw distance?

-A: The DepthQ® HD 3D Projector has a 1.1:1 zoom lens, thus there is a maximum and a minimum screen size attainable for any given throw distance.
-Please refer to the following table for approximate values.
+A: The DepthQ® HDs3D2 Video Projector has a zoom lens, thus there is a minimum and a maximum screen size attainable for any given throw distance.
+Please refer to the illustration below and the table below that for approximate values.

 Image Size as a Function of Throw Distance